yousefabuz17/WeatherAPI/README.md

 - Simple Weather: This class fetches and displays the current weather information.
 It uses the Weather API from weatherapi.com to retrieve data such as temperature, wind conditions, and humidity.
 (A simple class to display current weather depending on input)
     - [Time Complexity Analysis](#time-complexity-analysis)
-- WeatherForecast: This class extends the SimpleWeather class and provides a forecast for the upcoming days.
+- WeatherForecast: This class extends the Simple Weather class.
 It utilizes the Visual Crossing Weather API to fetch a detailed forecast for a specified location.
+The Weather Forecast functionality retrieves and stores hourly weather data for up to 15 days, including temperature, humidity, and weather conditions into a Postgresql database.
     - [Time Complexity Analysis](#time-complexity-analysis)
 ## Examples
 ### Simple Weather